 Example:

-1 Select Country Sweden select
+1 | Select Country | Sweden | select |

-This example would create an input titled Select Country with a default value of Sweden.
-Its UI string is select, which would tell Molnify to show this as a button group regardless of the length of the data validation list.
+, which would tell Molnify to show this as a button group regardless of the length of the data validation list.

-The button group input supports the following UI strings: class, dividerName, hidden, JSOnChange, multiple, NOCALC, resetWhenHidden, select, variable.
+The button group input supports the following UI strings: class, dividerName, hidden, JSOnChange, NOCALC, resetWhenHidden, select, variable.

 See also: Dropdown list.

 An input field can be rendered as a date-picker by formatting the input cell as a date in your spreadsheet.
-Alternatively, you may instruct Molnify to interpret the cell as a date-picker by specifying date in the UI string.

 Example:

-1 Date 2020-01-01 date
+1 | Date | 2020-01-01 | date |

 This example would create a datepicker titled Date with a default value of 2020-01-01.
-Its UI string is date.
+Its UI string is date

 The date-picker input supports the following UI strings: date (required), class, dividerName, hidden, JSOnChange, NOCALC, variable.